 Intellectual—Conceptual, Integrative, and Qualitative Abilities

-Problem solving is a critical skill demanded of physical therapists, and requires conceptual, integrative, and qualitative thinking abilities.
+Problem solving is a critical skill demanded of physical therapists and requires conceptual, integrative, and qualitative thinking abilities.
 Students must be able to synthesize knowledge and integrate the relevant aspects of a patient's history, laboratory results, and physical examination to provide an explanation for intervention by recalling and retaining information in an efficient and timely manner.
 They must have the ability to incorporate new information from peers, teachers, and research to formulate intervention plans.
-Students must be able to comprehend three-dimensional relationships, the spatial and functional relationships of structures, and analyze and apply this information for problem-solving and decision-making purposes.
+Students must be able to comprehend three-dimensional relationships and the spatial and functional relationships of structures and analyze and apply this information for problem-solving and decision-making purposes.
 They must be able to organize, prioritize, analyze, and evaluate detailed and complex information individually, in small groups, and in clinical settings, and do so within a limited time frame.

 Behavioral/Interpersonal Skills/Professionalism